ACADEMIC PROBATION INFORMATION

 Information regarding Academic Probation is taken from OBU's General Catalog (2018-2019).

-Academic Probation is the status of a student whose academic performance is below minimal standards.
-After grades are posted, the student, advisor, and Registrar will be notified of the student’s placement on Probation I, Probation II, or Academic Suspension.
+Academic Probation is the status of a student whose academic performance is below the following minimum standards.

 Cumulative GPA of 1.700 0 – 28.5 semester hours

 Cumulative GPA of 1.800 29 – 58.5 semester hours

 Cumulative GPA of 1.900 59 – 88.5 semester hours

 Cumulative GPA of 2.000 89 – and above semester hours